async-aws/aws/docs/integration/flysystem.md

 in-memory etc.

 This package is a Flysystem adapter for S3 using AsyncAws.
-The integration supports both Flysystem version 1 and version 2.
+The integration supports only Flysystem version 1.
+Flysystem version 2 has an [official AsyncAws adapter](https://flysystem.thephpleague.com/v2/docs/adapter/async-aws-s3/).

 ## Install